-3.2.5 b.
-To help families transition from assistance, does the Lead Agency gradually adjust co-payments for families eligible under the graduated phase-out period?

-✓ No

-Yes

-i.
-If yes, describe how the Lead Agency gradually adjusts copayments for families under a graduated phase-out.

-ii.
-If yes, does the Lead Agency require additional reporting requirements during th graduated phase-out period?
-(Note: Additional reporting requirements are also discussed in section 3.4.3 of the plan.)
+√ No Yes i.
+If yes, describe how the Lead Agency gradually adjusts co-payments for families under a graduated phase-out: $N\!/\!A$ ii.
+If yes, does the Lead Agency require additional reporting requirements during the graduated phase-out period?
+(Note: Additional reporting requirements are also discussed in section 3.4.3 of the Plan.) □ No□ Yes.
+Describe: N/A

-□ No.

-☐ Yes.

-Describe: